$42 | 2 hours | 1.5 miles

 Not Included

-❌ Gratuity for your guide
+❌ Optional gratuity for your guide

 Cancellation